Silence2107/Rotochemical-heating-manager/_sources/installation.md

 `git clone https://github.com/Silence2107/Rotochemical-heating-manager.git`

-Now enter a newly created _Rotochemical-heating-manager/_ directory.
+Now enter a newly created <span style="color:blue">_Rotochemical-heating-manager/_</span> directory.
 In what follows all the commands are presented as if run from this directory.